djtsingh/djtsingh.github.io/README.md

-# Daljeet Singh Lotey Portfolio
+# My first Portfolio website

 A modern, component-based portfolio built with SvelteKit and deployed to GitHub Pages.